niuchuangnn/niuchuangnn.github.io/_pages/about.md

 I was a visiting student
 at <a href="https://www.rpi.edu/"> Rensselaer Polytechnic Institute </a> from 2019 to 2020.

-My research interest is in medical Multimodal Multitask Foundation model (M3FM), self-supervised/unsupervised learning, weakly-supervised learning, representation learning, clustering, and biomedical imaging and analysis.
+My research interest is in Medical Multimodal Multitask Foundation model (M3FM), self-supervised/unsupervised learning, weakly-supervised learning, representation learning, clustering, and biomedical imaging and analysis.